Luis Ayllón

-Luis Ayllón Regidor (born 24 June 1983) is a Spanish retired footballer, and is a current manager.
+Luis Ayllón Regidor (born 24 June 1983) is a Spanish football manager and former player.

 Career

 Born in Barajas de Melo, Cuenca, Castilla–La Mancha, Ayllón played as a youth for EMF Cuenca, CD Cuenca and UB Conquense, making his senior debut with CD Cuenca in Tercera División.
 After representing Conquense's reserve team, he retired and became a manager of Athletic Bilbao's youth sides, after being invited by Joaquín Caparrós.

 After working in the youth sides of Periso CF, Ayllón was also a manager of a Real Madrid foundation team and later became a youth coordinator at CD Guadalajara.
 In 2012, he became Miguel López's assistant at CD Azuqueca, and was named manager of the club ahead of the 2014–15 season.

 In May 2015, despite achieving promotion to Tercera División, Ayllón left Azuqueca.
 On 5 July 2016, after one year as manager of the Castilla–La Mancha Football Federation's youth sides, he was named at the helm of CD Toledo's B-team in the fourth division.

 On 19 June 2017, after avoiding relegation, Ayllón took over UB Conquense also in division four.
 He led Conquense to promotion in his first year, but was sacked on 14 January 2019, after a nine-match winless streak which saw the club enter the relegation zone.

 On 4 June 2019, Ayllón took over CDA Navalcarnero also in the fourth level, and renewed his contract in May 2020 after reaching the promotion play-offs.
 After achieving promotion to Segunda División B, he led the side of the round of 16 of the 2020–21 Copa del Rey, but opted to leave on 12 May 2021, after retaining Navals place in the newly-formed Segunda División RFEF.

 On 14 March 2022, after nearly a year of inactivity, Ayllón was appointed manager of Primera División RFEF side Unionistas de Salamanca CF for the rest of the campaign, replacing sacked Dani Mori.
 He left the club by mutual agreement on 1 June, after narrowly missing out a play-off spot.

 On 6 June 2022, Ayllón took over UD San Sebastián de los Reyes also in the third division, but was dismissed on 16 January of the following year.
 On 9 April 2024, after more than a year without a club, he was appointed manager of Segunda Federación side CF Talavera de la Reina, on a contract until the end of the season; he replaced sacked Pedro Díaz.
 On 22 May 2024, Ayllón left Talavera, following the expiration of his contract.